 The state enabled the setting up of establishments with lump sum grants of 1000 panas to the head courtesan and 500 panas to her deputy, presumably to enable them to buy jewelry, furnishings, musical instruments, and other tools of their trade (2.27.1).
 The madam of the establishment has to render full accounts and it was the duty of the Chief Controller of Entertainment to ensure that the net income was not reduced by her extravagance (2.27.10).
 Independent prostitutes, who were neither given a grant or required to produce detailed accounts, had to pay a tax of one-sixth of their income (2.27.27).

 These prostitutes and ladies also accompanied the men in battle to keep them motivated.

 There are enough details that Chanakya went into.
 He even went into how the state was to prescribe the curriculum of the training given to the courtesans – at state expense – had to be well rounded!
 It would consist of:

 - playing on musical instruments

 - art of lovemaking.

-This makes the mind set of those times really amazing and vindicates my theory that throughout the earlier Indian history (Vedic and later – until the advent of the foreign invaders), Indian mind was more open and honest.
+This makes the mindset of those times really amazing and vindicates my theory that throughout the earlier Indian history (Vedic and later – until the advent of the foreign invaders), the Indian mind was more open and honest.
 There was much less hypocrisy in its outlook of the world.
 If something was a human weakness, one did not hide behind artificial rules of veils/purdah/religion/morals.
 The weaknesses were accepted and one would live the world as it was rather than piously pontificating on what “should be”!

 And Public Sector Undertakings (PSU) are not a modern event in the Indian economic scene.
 Prostitution houses were probably some of the earliest PSU!